Bang Bang (will.i.am song): Live performances

 will.i.am performed "Bang Bang" live on May 2, 2013, during season 12 of American Idol.

 He also performed the song in the United Kingdom with Leah McFall during the final of the second season of The Voice UK (will.i.am is a coach on the show).
 The original version of "Bang Bang" rose to a peak of number three on the UK Singles Chart following the performance. will.i.am later hinted that a duet version of the song with McFall would be officially released.

 Controversy

-In April 2013, controversy arose over allegations that two songs from #willpower – "Bang Bang" and "Let's Go" – may have used unauthorized samples from the EDM instrumentals "Epic" by Sandro Silva and Quintino and "Rebound" by Arty and Matt Zo.
+In April 2013, controversy arose over allegations that two songs from #willpower – "Bang Bang" and "Let's Go" – may have used unauthorized samples from the EDM instrumentals "Epic" by Sandro Silva and Quintino and "Rebound" by Arty and Mat Zo.
 "Bang Bang", in particular, was alleged to have copied the chord progression of the drop from "Epic".

 Music video

 A music video to accompany the release of "Bang Bang" was first released onto YouTube on May 20, 2013, at a total length of two minutes and fifty-seven seconds.
 The video features a 1920s-themed speakeasy stage show by will.i.am and a band playing various brass instruments.
 He is later accompanied by Spalione in Charleston flappers-style; will.i.am and his band then perform highly choreographed routines.
 The video also features a tap dance solo by will.i.am.